-Meetings c) That the administering authority considers the adoption of annual training plans for committee members and maintains a log of all such training. a) That an administering Yes Current training for Sub Committee members and Pension Board members includes presentations from investment managers, investment advisers and scheme actuary.
+c) That the administering authority considers the adoption of annual training plans for committee members and maintains a log of all such training.
+Yes Current training for Sub Committee members and Pension Board members includes presentations from investment managers, investment advisers and scheme actuary.
 Members receive training each year and this is monitored.
-The COVID 19 Emergency frequency authority's main committee or committees meet at least quarterly. required an update to Standing Orders with meetings of the Ad Hoc COVID 19 Sub Committee replacing regular committee meetings.
-This committee was stood down in June 2020 with committee meetings resuming after the summer recess. b) That an administering authority's secondary committee or panel meet at least twice a year and is synchronised with the dates when the main committees sits.
+Meetings frequency a) That an administering authority's main committee or committees meet at least quarterly.
+Yes Joint meetings of the Pensions Sub Committee and Pensions Board are held at least four times a year. b) That an administering authority's secondary committee or panel meet at least twice a year and is synchronised with the dates when the main committees sits.
 N/A No secondary panel established. c) That an administering authority who does not include lay members in their formal governance arrangements must provide a forum outside of those arrangements by which the interests of key stakeholders can be represented.
 N/A Pension Board membership consists of 4 representatives of employers and 4 Trade Union representatives for members.
 As well as the Joint meetings with the Pensions Sub Committee the Board can call its own meetings as and when required.
 Access That subject to any rules in the council's constitution, all members of main and secondary committees or panels have equal access to committee papers, documents and advice that falls to be considered at meetings of the main committee.
 Yes All members are treated equally.
 Committee papers and minutes are publicly available on Dumfries & Galloway Council's website.
 Scope That administering authorities have taken steps to bring wider scheme issues within the scope of their governance arrangements.
 Yes The Pensions Sub Committee deals with all matters relating to both the administration and investments of the Pension Fund.
 Publicity That administering authorities have published details of their governance arrangements in such a way that stakeholders with an interest in the way in which scheme is governed, can express an interest in wanting to be part of those arrangements.
 Yes Pension Fund governance documents are published on the Dumfries & Galloway Council website.
 There is regular communication with employers and scheme members.